kinode-dao/kinode-book/src/design_philosophy.md

 - Wasmtime: a standalone Wasm runtime

 In addition, Kinode is inspired by the [Bytecode Alliance](https://bytecodealliance.org/) and their vision for secure, efficient, and modular software.
-We make extensive use of their tools and standards.
+Kinode DAO makes extensive use of their tools and standards.